Volunteering, Support, and Honors Programs

 With individual support for new students and highly relevant events on topics related to both academics and practice, this program is aimed at students with top academic qualifications and ambitious goals: in short, the best.

-The Volunteering@WU gives students interested in giving back to the community the opportunity to work with socially disadvantaged children and teens.
-Show your socially conscious side and benefit from the additional training provided to WU Study Buddies.
+The Volunteering@WU program gives students interested in giving back to the community the opportunity to work with socially disadvantaged children and teens.
+Show your socially conscious side and benefit from the additional training provided to WU study or music buddies.

 The support program BeAble is intended for students with disabilities or chronic illness.
 Tutors are available to help participants master any issues and challenges that may come up during student life.